Taking Screen Shots in Windows - Snipping Tool

 The snipping tool is found by default from the start menu under "Accessories."
-Once you open it, the entire screen will be grayed and a small window will open, as seen in the below screenshot.
+(Note: In Windows 10, this folder is titled "Windows Accessories") Once you open it, the entire screen will be grayed and a small window will open, as seen in the below screenshot.

 By clicking on the drop down arrow next to the "New" tab, you can choose one of four ways to take a screen shot: